 - Let Outlook automatically set up your account

 If you enter the correct login details, Outlook will automatically try to connect with the server and set up the inbox on your Windows computer.
 It will notify you if it’s successful.

 - Configure your SMTP/IMAP/POP3 settings manually

 On the Add Account Setup screen, you have an option labeled Manual setup or additional server types.
 Select it if you want to configure your IMAP/POP3 and SMTP settings manually and click Next.

 On the next screen, you need to choose the type of account you’re going to set up.
 POP or IMAP is the option you need to select before clicking Next.

 On the next screen, you can configure how Outlook 2013 connects to your email account.
 In the Server Information section, you first have to pick the protocol (POP3 or IMAP) you’re going to use to set up your account and enter the correct incoming and outgoing mail server settings.

 In the More Settings > Advanced section, you can also configure the ports Outlook will use to connect to your account.
 By default, Outlook uses POP3 and IMAP without encryption, but it’s highly recommended that you change this setting and set up an SSL connection to your email account.

-If you’re a ScalaHosting customer, you can find the correct incoming and outgoing mail server settings for your account in the Welcome Email you receive as soon as you activate it.
-The Welcome Email is also available in your Client Area under the My Details > Email History section.
+If you have any doubts about the incoming and outgoing mail server settings for your account, you can find all the information you need in your ScalaHosting Welcome Email.
+It’s available in your Client Area under the My Details > Email History section.